Overview and Description

 Balance, also known as postural control, is the ability to maintain, attain, or correct the center of mass in relation to the base of support1 and it is necessary for successful daily life tasks.
+Static balance involves the ability to maintain a stable position, while dynamic balance is the ability to maintain postural stability and orientation while individual move from one position to another.
 Maintaining normal balance requires multiple systems (somatosensory, vestibular, visual, musculoskeletal system, and cognition) working in integrative fashion, and the disorders affecting one or more of these systems may lead to impaired balance.
 With aging, even normal individuals show increased truncal sway and reduced postural control due to change in the individual system as well as central ability to integrate these systems (e.g. attention, reaction time) to work effectively.

 Balance is maintained through a complex process involving sensory detection of body motions, integration of sensorimotor information within the central nervous system, and execution of appropriate musculoskeletal responses.